wheaton5/wheaton5.github.io/projects/tenx.md

 This long range genetic information allows us to map into repeat regions of the genome using either flanking unique sequence as in the case or short exact repeats or rare interspersed differences typical of longer segmental duplications.
 Segmental duplications are increasingly being recognized as the source of new gene creation as well as gene dosing variation.
-You can read more about this method on my white paper <a href="../projects/lariat.pdf">here</a>.
+You can read more about this method on my <a href="../projects/lariat.pdf">white paper</a>.
 I was lead on this project and presented my findings at Genome Informatics in September 2016.
 My poster is <a href="../projects/GIposter.pptx">here</a>.

 ### PHASING LONG MOLECULES